elmahio/documentation/docs/using-different-logs-per-environment-in-aspnet-core.md

 # Using different logs per environment in ASP.NET Core

-We are often asked the question: Should I create a log per environment and how do I set it up with ASP.NET Core.
+We are often asked the question: Should I create a log per environment and how do I set it up with ASP.NET Core?

 Creating a log per environment (staging, production, etc.) is a good idea since you probably want different notification rules and/or user access depending on the environment.
-We usually recommend a log per environment and disabling logging when running on localhost.
-There can be advantages in logging errors from developer machines, but every error counts against your monthly quota.
 This document provides a range of possibilities for setting up a log per environment.

+> This document is intended for the `Elmah.Io.AspNetCore` package only.
+You can use the same approach for `Elmah.Io.Extensions.Logging` but we recommend using log filtering in the `appsettings.json` file or through C# instead.

 ## Using appsettings.{Environment}.json